SvenGDK/PS-Multi-Tools/README.md

 The PS Multi Tools .NET library contains all the mentioned tools, downloads and other stuff.
 The source code with all other information can be found in the other repository: [PSMT Library](https://github.com/SvenGDK/PSMT-Library)

+## PS Multi Tools Covers
+All covers for PS1, PS2 & PS Vita that are applied in PS Multi Tools are stored in the othe repository: [PSMT Covers](https://github.com/SvenGDK/PSMT-Covers)

 ## Current development focus & status
 Development is focused on the PS3 & PS5 console and there are currently no features or updates planned for other consoles or handhelds.